-The Site will continue to study, track, and discuss the sustainability requirements of Executive Order 13834, Efficient Federal Operations, to ensure implementation.
+The Site will continue to study, track, and discuss the sustainability requirements to ensure implementation.
 For example, as discussed previously, while SRS is inserting sustainable acquisition clauses in all applicable solicitations, there is work to be done tracking sustainable acquisition purchases (BioBased, SNAP, and others).
 SRS continues to determine and implement ways to increase end-user awareness of sustainable acquisitions.